“Better to light a candle than to curse the darkness.” – Motto of The Christophers

 This is possible in large part because internet businesses are talent driven, not capital driven the way so many bricks-and-mortar ventures are.
 You don’t need inventory, employees or even office space, and as discussed above, marketing is incredibly cheap.

-All of these advantages make a strong case for the unemployed, the under-employed, the disenfranchised (that was me five years ago) or even the currently employed but dissatisfied, to consider some sort of internet-related income generating venture.
+All of these advantages make a strong case for the unemployed, the under-employed, the disenfranchised (that was me seven years ago) or even the currently employed but dissatisfied, to consider some sort of internet-related income generating venture.
 And because doing it doesn’t require much money, you can try, fail and try again all you like – until you get it right.

 Have you thought about starting some sort of internet-based business?
 If not, what’s holding you back?